Interagency Ocean Observation Committee (IOOC)

 National Ocean Council (NOC) and The National Ocean Research Leadership Council (NORLC)

 While the ICOOS Act officially names the NORLC as the primary body responsible for IOOS policy coordination and oversight, that National Ocean Council is currently carrying out this role through the Deputy-level Committee.
-The NORLC, or the NOC in this case, is charged with approving and adopting comprehensive IOOS budgets, and ensuring IOOS is well coordinated with other domestic and international earth observing activities like GOOS, the Global Ocean Observing System and GEOSS, the Global Earth Observation System of Systems.
+The NORLC, or the NOC in this case, is charged with approving and adopting comprehensive IOOS budgets, and ensuring IOOS is well coordinated with other domestic and international earth observing activities like GOOS, the Global Ocean Observing System and GEO, the Group on Earth Observations.
 In addition, this body is required to promote intramural and extramural research and development, as well as a process to transition developing technology methods into IOOS System operations.

 National Oceanographic Partnership Program (NOPP) and the NOPP Biodiversity Ad-Hoc Group